bharath12b5/mvn-linux/Building-OpenShift-Origin.md

 Above steps will generate OpenShift Origin executable in the directory specified in the instructions.
 You are now ready to use OpenShift Origin.

-__Note:__ In order to use OpenShift Origin you must generate core OpenShift Docker images.
-Here we provide guidance on how to do that on RHEL 7.2.
-Feel free to adapt it to your environment.
+_**Note:** In order to use OpenShift Origin you must generate core OpenShift Docker images.
+Here we provide guidance on how to do that on RHEL (7.1, 7.2, 7.3).
+Feel free to adapt it to your environment._

 ### Optional: Build required Docker images